mdusic/saucedemo-playwright-playground/README.md

 Our approach treats AI not as a replacement for human expertise, but as a collaborative tool that enhances both learning and productivity.
 This is especially valuable in an educational project like this one, where the goal is to help people at different skill levels understand test automation concepts.

+### Recent AI-Assisted Improvements

+Some examples of how AI has enhanced our project:

+1. **Visual Testing Configuration**: AI helped develop a robust cross-platform visual testing solution that works reliably in both local and CI environments
+2. **Code Organization**: Assisted in refactoring the project structure to follow best practices, such as moving test helpers to the appropriate directory
+3. **Documentation Enhancement**: Generated comprehensive JSDoc comments for helper functions to make the codebase more educational
+4. **Test Pattern Recognition**: Identified common patterns across test files and suggested consistent implementations

+### AI Rules and Guidelines

 The rules we've established cover:
-- Playwright testing principles
+- Playwright testing principles (TypeScript usage, Page Object Model patterns)
-- Locator strategy best practices
+- Locator strategy best practices (prioritizing data-test attributes, ARIA roles)
+- Code organization principles (DRY principle, helper functions, reusable components)
-- Documentation standards
+- Documentation standards (JSDoc comments, educational explanations)
-- Error handling approaches
+- Error handling approaches (detailed error messages, retry mechanisms)
-- Educational focus reminders
+- Educational focus reminders (beginner-friendly code, explained concepts)
-- Git workflow guidelines
+- Git workflow guidelines (branch naming, commit message format)
+- Visual testing principles (separate visual test files, responsive design testing)

 > Note: Windsurf rules are kept in the `.windsurfrules` file, which is excluded from version control as it's specific to the local development environment.